Premiership of José Luis Rodríguez Zapatero: "Economic boom" and its consequences

 Pedro Solbes, Minister of Economy and Finance from 2004 to 2009.

 When the PSOE came to power, it found an economy in full expansion, which had begun in the mid-1990s.
 The cycle of expansion continued throughout most of its term, with better results in some areas than during the "Aznar era".

 The government tried to base growth on increasing productivity, which had stagnated during the Aznar governments, but the National Reform Plan approved in 2005, which increased investment in R&D, did not have the expected effect and productivity improved only slightly.
 In addition, the government did not carry out the tax reform it had promised during the election campaign.

 The spectacular economic growth that began in the mid-1990s was made possible by the presence of hundreds of thousands of immigrants from Latin America, the Maghreb, and Eastern Europe, making Spain the main center of immigration in the European Union.
 However, most of them were undocumented immigrants, so the government decided to carry out a massive "regularization" in 2005 that affected some 700,000 people who obtained residence permits by presenting a work contract.
 The PP accused the government of creating a "pull effect" of new immigrants hoping to easily obtain legal status in Spain.
 After the 2005 regularization, which was also criticized by the European Union for its lack of consultation, the government tightened its immigration policy to prevent new "illegals" from entering the country.
 Integrating the four million immigrants who had arrived in Spain in the previous 10 years—with foreigners now accounting for nearly 10 percent of the population—was a major challenge for Spanish society.
 However, there were no serious racist or xenophobic incidents, making Spain an exception in the European context.

+Amnesty for Illegal immigration

+In 2005, During the Premiership of José Luis Rodríguez Zapatero, Spain gave residency to more than 576,000 undocumented migrants in a Amnesty.